alexandre-touret/rest-apis-versioning-workshop/docs/index.md

 ./gradlew bootRun -p config-server
 ```

-You should have the following output indicating the service is ready
+You should have the following output indicating the service is ready:

 ```
  [  restartedMain] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8888 (http) with context path ''